Get ready for cooler weather and soup season with this awesome list of Instant Pot soups! Find creamy soups, hearty soups, Paleo soups, and more!

 - TASTY.
 I mean, if it wasn’t tasty, the fact that soup is so frugal and easy would be considerably less exciting.
 But soup is delicious, so we’re okay.

 - FREEZER-FRIENDLY.
 This one doesn’t need to be explained much, except to say that making a big batch of soup and freezing it for later is a no-brainer.
 Or, just dump a bunch of soup ingredients in a ziplock bag and freeze it for later– just take it out and dump it in the Instant Pot for an even easier meal idea.
+(Check out this plan to stock your freezer with Instant Pot soups!)

 Okay, I am almost ready to get to the good stuff.
 AKA SOUPS YOU SHOULD BE MAKING THIS FALL.